alexdrone/S.swift/README.md

 ## Stylesheet

-The following is the grammaer of the YAML stylesheet.
+The following is the grammar for the YAML stylesheet.
 Is supports simple values (bool, metrics, fonts, colors, images), conditional values and redirects (by simply using $ + Section.key)

 ```yaml